Blog Layout

 This information is available to help you understand and hopefully bring comfort within the ebb and flow of changes that occur as the mind/body complex is healing.

-Matrix Energy Healing/FMCM is corrective, structural work and the body will shift during the therapeutic processes.
+FMCM is very deep corrective structural work and the body will shift during the therapeutic processes.
 Since each person’s body holds different traumas or life stresses, each healing response will be unique.

-First, the structural shift, itself, can create temporary discomfort.
+First, the structural shift itself can create temporary discomfort.
 This can present as a headache, body aches, fatigue, and more (Read our Blog, What Can I Expect?
-Fascial Matrix Healing and Therapeutic Integration for further details).
+FMCM and Therapeutic Integration for further details).

 Another response that one may experience is the release of chemicals such as uric acid, lactic acid, cortisol, and other stress hormones.
 This release may present as fatigue, body aches, elevated emotions, and more (Read our Blog, Emotions in the Matrix for more information).
 These chemical byproducts accumulate in the body’s tissues and can create temporary discomfort until the body eliminates them.